DeedMob/react-load-image/README.md

 `onError`   | function | An optional handler for the [error] event.
 `onLoad`    | function | An optional handler for the [load] event.
 `src`       | string   | The URL of the image to be loaded, will be passed as the src prop to your first child provided.
 If you want to use it as a background image, make your first child a react component like Name = (props) => <div style={{backgroundImage: props.src}}/> and do <Name/>
+`srcSet`    | string   | An optional value for the srcset attribute of the img

 Children